 Admiral Lucius Johnson

 Returning to the United States with a stash of Cuban rum and Jenning’s recipe, Johnson soon instructed the bar staff at Washington D.C.’s Army and Navy Club on how to make his new favourite cocktail.
-The Daiquiri was such a hit that the bar (now named the Daiquiri Lounge) sports a plaque to honor of the moment.
+The Daiquiri was such a hit that the bar (now named the Daiquiri Lounge) sports a plaque to honour the moment.

 Constante Ribalagiua